spotinst/help/src/docs/spot-pc/getting-started/onboarding-workflow/README.md

 <a href="https://docs.spot.io/spot-pc/_media/onboarding-workflow-07.png" target="_blank"><img src="/spot-pc/_media/onboarding-workflow-07.png" alt="Click to Enlarge" width="500"> </a>

 ### Connecting to an Existing AD DC
 When an Existing AD DC is selected, the AD DC needs to be accessible to Azure.
-This means the AD DC VM must be hosted in Azure or be connected to azure via a VPN/Express Route.
+This means the AD DC VM must be hosted in Azure or be connected to Azure via a VPN/Express Route.

 A Domain Join admin account and password is collected at this point to facilitate the joining of Spot PC VMs to the existing AD DC.
 A unique admin account for solely this purpose is recommended for security reasons.